-AEGCo sustained federal, state and local net income tax operating losses in 2009 driven primarily by bonus depreciation, a change in tax accounting method related to units of property and other book versus tax temporary differences.
-As a result, AEGCo accrued current federal, state and local income tax benefits in 2009.
-AEGCo realized the federal cash flow benefit in 2010 as there was sufficient capacity in prior periods to carry the consolidated federal net operating loss back.
-Most of AEGCo's state and local jurisdictions do not provide for a net operating loss carry back, however it is anticipated that future taxable income will be sufficient to realize the tax benefit.
-As such, management has determined that a valuation allowance is unnecessary.
+In 2009, AEGCo sustained federal, state and local net income tax operating losses driven primarily by bonus depreciation, a change in tax accounting method related to units of property and other book versus tax temporary differences.
+As a result, AEGCo accrued current federal, state and local income tax benefits in 2009 and realized the federal cash flow benefit in 2010 as there was sufficient capacity in prior periods to carry the consolidated federal net operating loss back.
+Most of AEGCo's state and local jurisdictions do not provide for a net operating loss carry back, therefore the state and local losses were carried forward to future periods.